heroku/hatchet/README.md

 HATCHET_APP_LIMIT=20
 ```

 With these env vars, Hatchet will "reap" older hatchet apps when it sees there are 20 or more hatchet apps.
-For CI, it's recomment you increase the HATCHET_APP_LIMIT to 80-100.
+For CI, it's recommended that you increase the `HATCHET_APP_LIMIT` to 80-100.
 Hatchet will mark apps as safe for deletion once they've finished and the `teardown!` method has been called on them (it tracks this by enabling maintenance mode on apps).
 Hatchet only tracks its own apps.
 If your account has reached the maximum number of global Heroku apps, you'll need to manually remove some.

 If for some reason an app is not marked as being in maintenance mode it can be deleted, but only after it has been allowed to live for a period of time.
 This is configured by the `HATCHET_ALIVE_TTL_MINUTES` env var.
-For example if you set it for `7` then Hatchet will ensure any apps that are not marked as being in maintenace mode are allowed to live for at least seven minutes.
+For example if you set it for `7` then Hatchet will ensure any apps that are not marked as being in maintenance mode are allowed to live for at least seven minutes.
 This should give the app time to finish execution of the test so it is not deleted mid-deploy.
 When this deletion happens, you'll see a warning in your output.
 It could indicate you're not properly cleaning up and calling `teardown!` on some of your apps, or it could mean that you're attempting to execute more tests concurrently than your `HATCHET_APP_LIMIT` allows.
 This might happen if you have multiple CI runs executing at the same time.

 It's recommend you don't use your personal Heroku API key for running tests on a CI server since the hatchet apps count against your account maximum limits.
 Running tests using your account locally is fine for debugging one or two tests.